ghiscoding/Angular-Slickgrid/docs/column-functionalities/filters/Compound-Filters.md

 - [How to avoid filtering when only Operator dropdown is changed?](#how-to-avoid-filtering-when-only-operator-dropdown-is-changed)

 ### Description
 Compound filters are a combination of 2 elements (Operator Select + Input Filter) used as a filter on a column.
-This is very useful to make it obvious to the user that there are Operator available and even more useful with a date picker (`Flatpickr`).
+This is very useful to make it obvious to the user that there are Operator available and even more useful with a date picker (`Vanilla-Calendar`).

 ### Demo
 [Demo Page](https://ghiscoding.github.io/Angular-Slickgrid/#/clientside) / [Demo Component](https://github.com/ghiscoding/angular-slickgrid/blob/master/src/app/examples/grid-clientside.component.ts)